jhallen/pic-macros/README.md

 ## Instructions that expose W

 You do not have to use these except as a prefix for this OPTION or TRIS instructions.
-You may want to use them if you need to load many of the same value into a set of registers.
+You may want to use them if you need to store the same value into many registers or for chained accumulator calculations.

 ~~~
 	ldwi	<imm>	; Load immediate value <imm> into W